Sara Concha

 Sara Nicol Concha Smith (born 9 September 1995) is a Chilean politician who serves as deputy representing Ñuble Region.

-She is a anti-abortion activist and has repeatedly marched in demonstrations against abortion and euthanasia, wearing the movement's iconic light blue scarf and supporting conscientious objection for healthcare professionals who refuse to perform abortions.
+She is an anti-abortion activist and has repeatedly marched in demonstrations against abortion and euthanasia, wearing the movement's iconic light blue scarf and supporting conscientious objection for healthcare professionals who refuse to perform abortions.
 She also opposes comprehensive sex education.

 Biography

 She was born in Chillán on September 9, 1995, into an evangelical christian family.

 Concha completed her primary education at Colliguay and Quinchamalí schools in her hometown.
 Then she completed the high school at the Darío Salas Comprehensive School, graduating in 2013.
 She earned her technical secretarial degree from this last institution in 2014.

 She initially completed his higher education studies in the area of speech therapy at the University of the Bío Bío, and then moved to the University of Alba, where continued studying the same subject.
 She was elected deputy when she was in her fourth academic year at the university.